-GPS satellites now on orbit are aging quickly and users are demanding more capability.
-To sustain and modernize the constellation, the U.S. Air Force and Lockheed Martin are building the next generation satellite system, known as GPS III.
+Most of the GPS satellites now on orbit have surpassed their operational design life and users are demanding more advanced capabilities.
+To sustain and modernize the constellation, the U.S. Air Force and Lockheed Martin are developing the next generation satellite system, known as GPS III.

-In 2008, Lockheed Martin was awarded the contract for the design, development and production of the GPS III Non-Flight Satellite Testbed (GNST) and the first two GPS III satellites, with priced options for up to 10 additional satellites.
-In late 2013, the U.S. Air Force exercised a $200 million option for the production of its fifth and sixth GPS III satellites.
-The Air Force plans to purchase up to 32 GPS III satellites.
+In 2008, Lockheed Martin was awarded the contract for the design, development and production of the GPS III Non-Flight Satellite Testbed (GNST) and the first two GPS III space vehicles (SV 01-02), with priced options for up to 10 additional satellites.
+Lockheed Martin was contracted for GPS III SV 03-04 in 2012, SV 05-06 in 2013 and SV 07-08 in 2014.

 For GPS III, Lockheed Martin will build on its proven record of providing progressively advanced spacecraft for the current GPS constellation.